Squeemos/VacuumLand/README.md

     - When None: Defaults to Height * Width
     - When Int: Custom defined number for max steps (Ex.
 400)
     - default = None (Height * Width)
+- reward
+    - The reward to return when the robot steps over a piece of trash
+    - When None: Defaults to 1 / trash
+    - When Numerical Type: Custom value for reward (Ex.
+1)
 - seed
     - The seed for environment creation/reset
     - When None: Randomly seeds the environment when calling np.random.shuffle()